-Advocate to Parks Victoria for a new Management Plan to be prepared for the Tower Hill State Game Reserve.
-2

-Work collaboratively with public land managers to support the ongoing management, enhancement and sensitive development of public land, in particular, the Tower Hill State Game Reserve.
+- Advocate to Parks Victoria for a new Management Plan to be prepared for the Tower Hill State Game Reserve. - Work collaboratively with public land managers to support the ongoing management, enhancement and sensitive development of public land, in particular, the Tower Hill State Game Reserve. - 3.
+Advocate to Parks Victoria to undertake measures to protect wildlife at Tower Hill, including the installation of new exclusion fencing along Lake View Road, to protect wildlife and reduce road kill incidents. (as a Council advocacy Short term action). - 4.
+Maintain the Avenue of Honour in accordance with Council's adopted Management Plan. (as a Council responsibility Ongoing action).

-MOYNE SHIRE 19 KOROIT STRUCTURE PLAN PART A